 Click on the button below to download a PDF of the Student Success Requirements at CSM for 2019-2020, plus details on reaching your campus contact.

 Student Support Programs

 The Denver Scholarship Foundation wants every college student to successfully complete a college degree or certificate.
 Below are some helpful resources and programs available at CSM.

 - MEP: Multicultural Engineering Program ACHIEVE Leaders – promotes the ongoing commitment Mines has to create a more diverse and inclusive learning community.
-Works to enroll, retain, and graduate under-represented students, and continue to build a community of support through many partnerships and advocacies.
+Works to enroll, retain, and graduate under-represented students, and continue to build a community of support through many partnerships.

 - Nucleus Scholars – most Nucleus Scholars are students who are the first person in their family to go to college.
 This community offers support and mentoring as well as monthly programming aimed at helping the community grow as individuals and become leaders on campus.
 Nucleus is a large family network of students from all years also who welcome the new members of the family each year.